KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Contains information about the exception that is raised when an attempt is made to access an UI Automation element corresponding to a part of the user interface that is no longer available.

-    throw [System.Windows.Automation.ElementNotAvailableException]::New("Contains information about the exception that is raised when an attempt is made to access an UI Automation element corresponding to a part of the user interface that is no longer available.")
+    throw [System.Windows.Automation.ElementNotAvailableException]::New('Contains information about the exception that is raised when an attempt is made to access an UI Automation element corresponding to a part of the user interface that is no longer available.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Windows.Automation.ElementNotAvailableException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Windows.Automation.ElementNotAvailableException.aspx)